friction2d/friction2d.github.io/_drafts/friction-100-rc3.md

 * Fixed a crash during render by correctly reading the app's memory (RAM) usage
 * Added support for Universal Binaries (Apple Silicon ARM64 & Intel x86_64)
 * The minimum supported version is now macOS 11.0 (Big Sur)
+* New issue: exported ProRes with alpha is not compatible with Apple Silicon decoders

 macOS support is still experimental.

 ### Linux

-Fixed missing/broken application icon in the XFCE desktop environment.
+* Fixed missing/broken application icon in the XFCE desktop environment.
+* Support server side decorations on COSMIC desktop environment.

 ### SDK